Sonawaneprashant/TATA_Online-retail-shop/README.md

 4 : Data-Backed Decisions: Recommendations should be supported by the visuals and analysis created in previous tasks.
 For instance, a suggestion to discontinue underperforming products would be backed by sales and return data shown in the report.

-5 : Clear Visual Communication: The use of visuals (charts, graphs, and dashboards) to highlight trends, anomalies, and key metrics ensures that insights are presented in a compelling and memorable way.
+5 : Clear Visual Communication: The use of visuals (charts, graphs, and dashboards) to highlight trends, anomalies, and key metrics ensures that insights are presented compellingly and memorably.

 6 : Anticipating Stakeholder Questions: Preparing to answer potential questions or concerns from the leadership, such as deeper details on product performance or customer behavior, with supporting data or additional visuals.